Risk Assessment

 Applying Question 1: Specific Benefit

-Every AI application should have a quantified benefit statement.
-Without one, you’re guessing whether it’s worth the exposure.
+Every AI application needs a number.
+Without one, you’re guessing whether it’s worth the risk.

 How to Quantify Benefit

-Time saved: How many hours per week, per task, or per output?
-Be specific.
-“The weekly customer summary takes 3 hours manually.
-With AI assistance, it takes 45 minutes.
+Time saved: “The weekly customer summary takes 3 hours manually.
+With AI, it takes 45 minutes.
 That’s 2.25 hours saved weekly—117 hours per year.”

-Error reduction: What percentage decrease in mistakes?
-“Manual data entry has a 3% error rate.
+Error reduction: “Manual data entry has a 3% error rate.
 AI-assisted verification reduces errors to under 0.5%.”

-Quality improvement: What measurable metric improves?
-“Customer satisfaction on responses averages 4.1/5.
+Quality improvement: “Customer satisfaction on responses averages 4.1/5.
 AI-assisted responses with consistent templates could target 4.4/5.”

 The Benefit Bar